General Assembly UX Design Course

 Meet Birdie Blankenship

-Birdie is a Project Manager in Portland, OR, who practices body positivity and is an advocate for fat acceptance.
-Growing up, salespeople were rude, while most stores did not produce clothing in her size.
+who practices body positivity and advocates for fat acceptance.
+Growing up, she found that salespeople were rude and that most stores did not produce clothing in her size.
 Birdie now shops for labels and designers who embrace her in the fashion world.

-Local thrift market didn’t take any of her clothes for reselling, making the trek not worth the time
+• The local thrift market didn’t take any of her clothes for reselling, making the trek not worth the time.

-Birdie wants help selling clothing; she has not been successful using third-party apps
+• Birdie wants help selling clothing; she has not been successful with third-party apps.

 Second Round of Sketches